Simulating Disky Broad Line Region Reverberation: Description of the Model

 where $\epsilon_0$ is a scale factor, $\epsilon_a$ is the axisymmetric component set by the illumination from the central source, $\epsilon_p$ is the emissivity from non-axisymmetric perturbations within the disk (e.g., spiral arms or bright spots), and $\beta$ is the directional escape probability of photons originating in the disk.

-\cite{collin-souffrin89} introduced both single and broken power-law approximations for $\epsilon_a$ in order to describe the results of their photoionization calculations. \cite{dumont90b} have shown that the emitted flux of the H$\alpha$ line drops as $r^{-3}$ as a result of the geometric dilution of illumination.
+\cite{collin-souffrin89} introduced both single and broken power-law approximations for $\epsilon_a$ in order to describe the results of their photoionization calculations.
+The power law is not a direct prediction of their physical model but a convenient parametrization for their numerical calculations, and \cite{dumont90b} have shown that the emitted flux of the H$\alpha$ line drops as $r^{-3}$ as a result of the geometric dilution of illumination.
+The use of parametric emissivity laws allows users of the pipeline to choose the line emissivity according to their goals, whether that be from numerical or analytic calculations, or empirical results.
 Several papers, such as \cite{eracleous94}, \cite{eracleous03}, \cite{storchi-bergmann17}, and \cite{ward24}, have found that a power-law emissivity leads to good agreement between models and observed double-peaked line profiles.
 These studies have also found a similar agreement with the implementation of a broken power-law.
 Thus, the emissivity can be described by:

 for a radial power-law with index $q$, which includes a normalization scheme such that $\epsilon_a=1$ at $\xi=\xi_{in}$, and

 for a broken power-law, where $\xi_q$ is the break radius, and $q_1$ and $q_2$ are the indices for the emissivity in their respective radial regions.
 Figure\ \ref{fig:powerlaw} shows an example of a disk with an emissivity of the form $\epsilon_a\propto r^{-3}$.
 A separate, empirical law is inspired by reverberation mapping campaigns and can be parameterized as a bell-shaped function that peaks at some radius and declines in either direction \citep[e.g.,][]{horne21}.
 This law can be represented as